industrial-ui/industrial-ui/docs/src/routes/docs/_docs/modal/props-slots-markup.md

   {
     components: {
       modal: {
-        // For this block of properties you can see more information in the configuration page
+        // Transition options.
+See more in configuration page
-        transition: null, // The name of opening transition
+        transition: null,
-        transitionOptions: null, // Options like duration or delay
+        transitionOptions: {delay: 0, duration: 300},

+        // Conditional properties, see configuration page for more details
-        isProperties: {}, // Dynamically added classes like is:search
+        isProperties: {},

-        // The classes passes to the dropdown wrapper
+        // Append modal window to body or not
+        moveToBody: true,

+        // When opened, block scroll on body or not (with overflow: hidden)
+        blockBodyScroll: true,

+        // Modal container class, in open and closed states
         class: '',
+        openClass: '',
+        closeClass: '',

+        // Overlay is the modal wrapper (tag dialog), in open and closed states
+        overlayClass: '',
+        openOverlayClass: '',
+        closeOverlayClass: '',

+        // document.body classes, in open and closed states
+        bodyClass: '',
+        openBodyClass: '',
+        closeBodyClass: '',
       }
     }
   }